UBC-MDS/DSCI-532_2024_5_Estate_Track/reports/m4-reflection.md

 # HomeScope Reflection

 ## Brief reflection on insight, material, feedback
+During the development of our project dashboard, the one-on-one discussions with our professor proved immensely valuable.
+These sessions provided tailored feedback specific to our project's needs and challenges.
+The insights gained from these discussions directly influenced several key decisions in our dashboard development.
+For instance, based on the professor's feedback, we designed the components of our data presentation to ensure that users could understand the key metrics.
+We also ensured that our layout communicated our dashboard's main purpose effectively.
+In addition, we could omit repetitions and highlight the important data more clearly.
+We also introduced interactive elements that allowed users to explore different data segments, which made the dashboard more engaging and informative.
+Feedback from other students was also helpful for some touchups and additional modifications to our dashboard.

 ## Comment on anything that can better support you developing a high quality dashboard